 Once the contractor is established on site the access roads to the construction site will be established.
 Each road alignment will first be walked to ensure that site sensitivities are accounted for and avoided / planned for wherever encountered.
 Each road will then be cleared of vegetation, graded, and where necessary a nominal wearing course of gravel may be imported and/or the road may be compacted for added stability.
 This will be determined during the detailed engineering phase of the project.
 All materials used in the development of access roads will be inert and non-carbonaceous material.
 The road will be developed taking into account proper storm water management measures, including upslope cut-off drains, and / or mitre drains where required.
-The proposed access roads will be constructed outside an urban area and will not exceed a width of 5 meters.
-Taking the aforementioned width of the proposed access roads into account, the construction of the access roads will not trigger any activity listed in Government Notice No. R.54411.
+The proposed access roads will be constructed outside an urban area, but will exceed a width of 5 meters.
+This activity will therefore trigger a listed activity in Government Notice No. R.544.